apurvajakkan/assignment/README.md

 Overview

 This project processes video inputs to detect and analyze objects, specifically focusing on plastic litter in riverine settings.
-The system generates two types of outputs:
+The system generates outputs:

 JSON Output File – A structured file containing metadata and detection results.